opencadc/canfar-portal/docs/storage_en.md

 </div>

-* On all distros you will also need to add your accout to the 'fuse' group of users, to be allowed to make filesystem mounts work:
+* On all distros you will also need to add your account to the 'fuse' group of users, to be allowed to make filesystem mounts work:

 <div class="shell">